nopnop2002/SC16IS752/RaspberryPi/README.md

 ## sc16is750_receive

-Connect RX and TX of other computer at any baud rate
+Connect RX of SC16IS750 and TX of other computer at any baud rate.
+Connect Gnd of Raspberry Pi and Gnd of other computer.
+Terminating character is CR + LF.

-__Connections should be as short as possible__
+__Connections should be as short as possible.__

 ### Sketch of the other side